Also known as: ICSH - blood test, Luteinizing hormone - blood test or Interstitial cell stimulating hormone - blood test

 If you are a man, the test may be ordered if you have signs of infertility or lowered sex drive.
 The test may be ordered if you have signs of a pituitary gland problem.

-Normal result for an adult women are:
+Normal results for adult women are:

 LH levels are normally low during childhood.